 6. Best Time of Day to Visit

-The best time of the day to visit Horseshoe Bend is from morning to early afternoon when the canyon walls and the Colorado River below is in full sun.
+The best time of the day to visit Horseshoe Bend is from morning to early afternoon when the canyon walls and the Colorado River below are in full sun.
 Any later, and the bend will be partially covered in the shade.
 Sunrise and sunset are popular times to visit to capture the beautiful golden light.

 We visited just before noon, and the sun illuminated the canyon walls and Colorado River perfectly!
 Note: Please remember to bring plenty of drinking water and hydrate yourself regularly.
 The sun is pretty relentless during this time of the day!